therundhati/therundhati.github.io/_pages/cv.md

   * Formulated cost cutting potential algorithm for a given set of production parts on gap between best fit and best practice lines

 * Visiting Research Scholar, Dept. of Electrical and Computer Science Engineering, Ohio State University (May-Jul 2018)
-  * Supervised by Professor Anant Agarwal
-  * Worked on manufacturing technologies, detailed software simulation and prototyping of power modular layout for electric and hybrid electric vehicles with increased power capacity
+  * Supervised by Professor Anant Agarwal, worked on manufacturing technologies, detailed software simulation and prototyping of power modular layout for electric and hybrid electric vehicles with increased power capacity
   * Analysed parasitic inductance and capacitance for design improvement and optimisation of parameters

 Scholastic Achievements
 ======
-* Winner, Communication Design, D’source Post-Corona Design Challenge, IDC School of Design, Indian Institute of Technology Bombay (2022)
+* Winner, Communication Design, {D’source Post-Corona Design Challenge}[https://dsourcechallenge.org/dcdc2020/results.html#results], IDC School of Design, Indian Institute of Technology Bombay (2022)
-* Winner, <u><a href="{{[https://thesciencepolicyforum.org/ideathon-result-announcement/]}}">STIP Ideathon Vision 2040</a></u>, Dept. of Science and Technology, Govt. of India (2022)
+* Winner, {STIP Ideathon Vision 2040}[https://thesciencepolicyforum.org/ideathon-result-announcement/], Dept. of Science and Technology, Govt. of India (2022)
 * Harvard College Conference, Boston: Delegate at HPAIR; commendable entry to essay contest (2021)
 * TechGig Geek Goddess: All India Rank 9 at women’s coding contest (2020)
 * Global Young Leaders Conference, Washington DC and NYC: represented the country as Global Scholar, India for international cooperation for sustainable ideation (2019)